Deondre Francois

-Early life and background
+Early life

 When Francois was a young child, he moved numerous times bouncing back and forth from Miami to Orlando.
 His mother Janice moved him and his family from Little Haiti, a neighborhood of Miami, to Orlando for a better life around the 4th grade.
 He first started playing football at the age of nine for the Orlando Outlaws with his godfather, Barry White.

-Francois attended Olympia High School in Orlando, Florida his first three years of high school and transferred to IMG Academy in Bradenton, Florida his senior year.
-From 2012 to 2013 at Olympia, he passed for 3,162 yards and 28 touchdowns for the football team.
+Francois attended Olympia High School in Orlando, Florida, his first three years of high school and transferred to IMG Academy in Bradenton, Florida, his senior year.
+From 2012 to 2013 at Olympia, he passed for 3,162 yards and 29 touchdowns for the football team.
 As a senior, he passed for 1,488 yards with 18 touchdowns.
 Francois was considered a four-star recruit and committed to Florida State University to play college football.